-- Advocacy for, or work toward protecting natural (i.e. grassroots) society from pollution or destruction (by big politics and its unique, as well as associated nefarious and detrimental religious and business influences).
+- Advocacy for, or work toward protecting natural (i.e. grassroots) society from pollution or destruction (by big government and its unique, as well as associated nefarious and detrimental religious, business, and media influences).

-- The theory that natural (i.e. grassroots) society, rather than big religion, big business, or tyrannical government, are the primary influence on (and requirement for) healthy intellectual growth and cultural development.
+- The theory that natural (i.e. grassroots) society, rather than big (or major) religion, big (or multinational) business, big (or mainstream) media, big (or tyrannical) government, are the primary influence on (and requirement for) healthy intellectual growth and cultural development.

 , Big gov·ern·ment

-- Of, or relating to the structure, organisation, or functioning of natural (i.e. grassroots) society (uncontaminated by big religion, big business, or big politics, and their nefarious and detrimental influences).
+- Of, or relating to the structure, organisation, or functioning of natural (i.e. grassroots) society (uncontaminated by big (or major) religion, big (or multinational) business, big (or mainstream) media, or big (or tyrannical) government, and their nefarious and detrimental influences).